TimeisZeroDay/ScamGuard/Scam-Guard/README.md

-ts is a bot for the SI department
+This is a bot made by Deron Bethel for the Rodevs Scam Investigation Department.